China says it ready to "extend practical cooperation" with the Russian army - ExBulletin

 China says it ready to “extend practical cooperation” with the Russian army

-China said Thursday, May 15, 2025) that it was ready to “extend practical cooperation” with the Russian army, after President Xi Jinping's recent visit to Moscow for a sumptuous parade of the World War Victory Day.
+Beijing: China said Thursday, May 15, it was ready to “extend practical cooperation” with the Russian army, after the recent visit of President Xi Jinping in Moscow for a sumptuous parade of the Victory Day of the Second World War.

 The two countries have come closer in recent years, especially since Moscow launched a large -scale invasion of Ukraine in 2022.

-Mr. Xi's journey to Russia last week attracted the anger of the kyiv allies, who accused Beijing of having given Moscow economic and political coverage to carry out a war of assault.
+Xi's journey to Russia last week attracted the anger of the kyiv allies, who accused Beijing of having given Moscow economic and political coverage to wage a war of assault.

 Beijing says it is a neutral part of the conflict and has made infatigable efforts for peace.

-Thursday, in response to a question linked to Mr. Xi's visit, asking how China would promote military ties to soldiers with Russia, the Ministry of Defense said that the relationship “operated on a high level”.
+Thursday, in response to a question linked to XI's visit asking how China promoted military ties to military with Russia, the Ministry of Defense said that the relationship “operated on a high level”.

-“The Chinese army is ready to work with the Russian party to further deepen strategic mutual trust, intensify strategic communication and expand practical cooperation,” said the spokesman for the Defense Ministry, Jiang Bin, in a response published on the Platform of Social Media WeChat.
+“The Chinese army is ready to work with the Russian party to further deepen strategic mutual confidence, intensify strategic communication and extend practical cooperation,” said the spokesman for the Ministry of Defense, Jiang Bin, in a response published on the social media platform WeChat.

 The movements “would enrich the content of China-Russia, a complete coordination strategic partnership for a new era,” said Jiang.